 Dr. Marc BaerInterim Dean for the Arts and Humanities

-In addition to his teaching and research, Dr. Baer helps organize the Hope College Veritas Forum and was the founding director of the College's Pew Society (now named Kleisis), which equips Hope students to consider and prepare for graduate school and university teaching careers.
-He chairs the Department of History.
+In addition to his teaching and research, Dr. Baer helped organize the Hope College Veritas Forum and was the founding director of the College’s Pew Society (now named Kleisis), which equips Hope students to consider and prepare for graduate school and university teaching careers.
+Between 2010 and 2016 he chaired the Department of History.

 AREAS OF INTEREST

 Dr. Baer's research focuses on the cultural, social and political history of Britain — especially London — since the late 18th century, and on Christianity in modern Britain.

 His first book, Theatre and Disorder in Late Georgian London (Oxford University Press, 1992), uses the longest-running theatre riot in British history to unpack the relationship between theatrical and political cultures.

 His second book, The Rise and Fall of Radical Westminster 1780-1890 (PalgraveMacmillan, 2012), is a cultural and political study of the West End of London between the French Revolution and World War I.